UN-ICC/icc-oidc-bridge/README.md

  RSA key successfully created with kid: 3fd0079d2f87421708864ee9c84c8d4d
  ```
  And update the local.py with the new key

+- Head to http://localhost:5000/admin/ and login with the superuser you just created

-- Create a presentation configuration using the admin.
+- Create a presentation configuration using the admin interface.
 Example:

     id: `verified-email`